Investigators open criminal probe into LA explosion

 "We're in the very early stages of the investigation ... to understand what happened and figure out how to move forward," he said.

-The blast injured a dozen firefighters including some who ran out onto sidewalks, where they tore off their burning protective equipment including melted helmets, officials said.
+The blast injured a dozen firefighters.
+Some of them who ran out onto sidewalks, where they tore off their burning protective equipment, including melted helmets, officials said.

-"The was one of the worst scenes I've seen," said Los Angeles Fire Department Capt.
-Erik Scott.
+"Everybody off the roof!" a firefighter shouted in scanner traffic captured on Broadcastify.com.

+"Mayday mayday mayday!
+All companies out of the building.
+Mayday mayday mayday!" another shouted.

-Firefighters first thought they were battling a routine structure fire, Scott told KNX Radio, but as they got a little farther in the building they started to hear "a loud hissing sound and a significant rumbling that you could feel vibrating throughout the area."
+Firefighters first thought they were battling a routine structure fire, city fire Capt.
+Erik Scott told KNX Radio, but as they got a little farther in the building they started to hear "a loud hissing sound and a significant rumbling that you could feel vibrating throughout the area."

 He said "one significant explosion" shook the neighborhood around 6:30 p.m.
 Firefighters inside had to run through a wall of flames he estimated as 30 feet (9 meters) high and wide, and those on the roof scrambled down a ladder that was engulfed in flames.

 Three firefighters were released after spending the night in the hospital, fire department spokesman Nicholas Prange said Sunday.
-Of the eight that remained hospitalized, two were in critical but stable condition, he said.
-Officials initially announced that 11 firefighters were injured but Prange said a 12th was treated and released for a minor injury.
+Of the eight who remained hospitalized, two were in critical but stable condition, he said.
+Officials initially announced that 11 firefighters were injured.
+But Prange said a 12th was treated and released for a minor injury.

 All were expected to survive.

-"The good news is everybody's going to make it," Mayor Eric Garcetti said at a late Saturday news conference outside the Los Angeles County-University of Southern California Medical Center where all the injured were treated.

-"Things could have been so much worse," said Los Angeles Fire Department Medical Director Dr. Marc Eckstein, who works at the hospital and helped treat the injured.
+"Things could have been so much worse," said Los Angeles Fire Department Medical Director Dr. Marc Eckstein, who helped treat the injured at Los Angeles County-University of Southern California Medical Center.

 There was light to moderate smoke when firefighters entered the one-story building in the city's Toy District and went on the roof — normal procedures to try to quickly knock down any flames.